 Actually, the line between self-care and selfish isn’t as fine as it may seem.
 Whereas selfish implies that the world revolves around you, self-care acknowledges that it includes you.
 It means giving yourself the attention, compassion, time and energy that you deserve.

-7 Ways to Take Care of Yourself — Without Being Selfish
+7 Simple Ways to Take Care of Yourself — Without Being Selfish

 - Watch your language — Language can have a profound effect on your thoughts, moods and perspective.
 It’s not just what comes out of your mouth in conversations with others; the messages you tell yourself play an essential role in how you feel.
 Do you tend to beat yourself up for your perceived failures or shortcomings, or do you treat yourself with compassion?
 Even when you feel disheartened, try to focus on effort and progress more than results.
 Resist the urge to negatively label yourself as “incompetent,” “weak” — or worse.
 Instead, encourage yourself in the same way that you would a child or good friend.
 If you tell yourself “You’ve got this!” often enough, you will get it!